Small Angel, Bray Parish Cemetery, Holyport, Maidenhead, England.

 In 1884 a daughter, Lucy was born in Maidenhead, Berkshire, followed by a sister Emily in 1886.

-Sadly on 2nd September 1898, Jane passed away.
+Sadly, on 2nd September 1898, Jane suddenly passed away.
+On 10th September, the Reading Mercury reported:

 In 1900 John married Harriet Brown in Maidenhead Berkshire.
 They continued to run the Albion Inn together, where they can be found on the 1901 Census.
-Sadly after nine years of marriage, Harriet passes away, leaving the now twice widowed John alone.
+Sadly, after nine years of marriage, Harriet passes away, leaving the now twice widowed John alone.

 On the 1911 Census, John is listed as a retired publican lodging at 21 Bell Street in Maidenhead Berkshire.
 John Neighbour passes away in 1913 in Maidenhead.